olusolaDav/UIUX-Task-Dashboard/README.md

 * As this was my first time using Tailwind CSS, I had to take my time to read through the documentation and watch some videos to become familiar with the framework.
 This slowed down my development stage, as I had not yet mastered some of the classes.
 * I also encountered a serious challenge while creating the responsive sidebar, and had to read through the documentation on libraries that could address the issue.

-## WHAT I LEARN'T IN THE COURSE OF THE DEVELOPMENT
+## WHAT I LEARNT IN THE COURSE OF THE DEVELOPMENT

 * I learned how to use several new tools, including Tailwind CSS, React-JSS, React-Burger-Menu, Simple-Flexbox, and React-Collapsible-Content.
 * The project helped me improve the way I structure code, write reusable code, and maintain clean code practices.